-Module X - Clinical Externship
+Module X - Pharmacy Clinical Externship

-This 200-hour module is designed to provide the student with supervised, practical, hands-on, and observational experiences in the working pharmacy.
+This 200-hour module is designed to provide the student with supervised, practical hands-on and observational experiences in the working pharmacy.
 Students will be expected to gain experiences in either a hospital pharmacy or a community (retail) pharmacy.
-Students will gain exposure to on-the-job experiences and training in the pharmacy setting and practice of skills, gaining experiences in all aspects of drug preparation and distribution utilized by participating sites.
+Students will gain exposure to "on-the-job" experiences and training in the pharmacy setting and practice of skills, gaining experiences in all aspects of drug preparation, and distribution utilized by participating sites.
 Prerequisite: Completion of Didactic Program.
-Student must complete all modules prior to externship placement.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200
+Lecture Hours: 0 Lab Hours: 0 Externship Hours: 200